TwilightVanish/Market-Calculator/README.md

 ```
 AUTH_SECRET   // Pre-shared secret for next-auth (required in production)
 NEXTAUTH_URL // Base URL of the deployment (required in production)
+DEFAULT_RATE // Default rate for items, 90 by default (Optional)
 ```

 ### Build and Run